Seacuterie board: charcuterie ideas for seafood lovers

 What is a seacuterie board?

 What goes on a seacuterie board?
+How can I make it?

-Looking for some easy seafood appetizer ideas to add to your food board?
+Looking for some easy seafood appetizer ideas to add to your surf board?
 Well, what you include depends on what kind of fresh seafood you can get your hands on.
 Remember, freshness is the #1 most important thing for a seafood charcuterie board.
 The last thing anyone wants is a fishy-smelling food board.
 So, the freshest fish or shellfish you can get for the day of your event is ideal.

 If you need some specific seafood platter ideas, here is a list of different components you can include on your seafood board.